persequor-com/var-http/README.md

 <p align="center">Maintained by the <a href="https://psqr.eu/">PSQR team</a>.</p>

 ## Description
-Var-HTTP is a lightweight annotation-based HTTP server for Java.
+Var-HTTP is a lightweight annotation-based controller framework for Java, based on HTTP servlets.
+It also contains a simple servlet server based on the openjdk HTTP server, but is compatible with other servlet containers as well.

 ## Related Projects
 Var is part of the OSS Suite developed and maintained by the PSQR Team.
 Find below other projects of the suite :